AP* Seminars Silicon Valley Online

 • Develop Lesson Plans Unit 1 Macro and Unit 1Micro

-• Micro: Marginal Utility, Unit 2 Supply an Demand, Unit 3 Theory of the firm, Perfect Competition
+• Micro: Marginal Utility, Unit 2 Supply and Demand, Unit 3 Theory of the firm, Perfect Competition

 • Supply and Demand Video ( Market in Computer Chips)

-• Homework worksheet on shifts of supply and demand, Perfect Competition
+• Homework worksheet on shifts of supply and demand, Theory of the firm

-• Develop Lesson Plan on Microeconomics Unit 2 and 3
+• Develop Unit Lesson Plans on Microeconomics Unit 2 and 3

 • Monopoly models